The Application Process

 The Review Process

-A committee composed of the following will review applications and make recommendations for the selection of fellows:
+A committee composed of the following will review applications and make recommendations for the selection of fellows.
+Decisions will be made by early April.
+Review committee members will include:

 - Director of the Center for Teaching Excellence